michaelloos/michaelloos.github.io/index.md

 ## About
-I am currently working as a Credit Risk Analyst at First National Bank of Omaha.
+I am currently working as a Senior Credit Risk Analyst at First National Bank of Omaha.
 I recently graduated with a Master's Degree in Data Science from Bellevue University.
 My undergraduate degree is in Mathematics from the University of Nebraska-Omaha.

 ## Competencies
 - Python